 Funding for implementing and governing the EUSBSR is intended to come from existing financial sources, in particularly EU funding programmes.
 Organisations taking over a PAC role are expected to allocate own resources for this task, complemented with financial support from Interreg Baltic Sea Region.
 Additional funds from the Programme in period 2014-2020 helped PACs to successfully initiate and drive policy discussions, implement essential networking activities, for example, organise steering committees as well as meetings with civil society groups, conferences, training sessions, and surveys.
-The Programme supported the Annual Forums of the Strategy with 85% co-funding.
-In addition, the Programme granted funds for communication activities and capacity building of the EUSBSR.
-In many actions, the EUSBSR stakeholders established cooperation with the partner countries to work on common priorities.
+The Programme granted funds for communication activities and capacity building of the EUSBSR.
+In many actions, the EUSBSR stakeholders established cooperation with the non-EU countries to work on common priorities.